InnerSourceCommons/innersourcecommons.org/README.md

-# InnerSource Commons New Website
+# InnerSource Commons Website

-Work in progress
+This repo is powering the InnerSource Commons Website at [innersourcecommons.org](https://innersourcecommons.org).

 The site is built with Hugo framework.
 All content is located at the `content` folder.